 After a few attempts, we finally figure out how to do an acetone bath.
 Here are the steps to completing a successful acetone bath:

 Materials needed: your 3d print, acetone, a cloth, a small stove, beaker, string, something to attach the string to.

 Cautions: DO NOT GET IN YOUR EYES OR MOUTH, wear goggles, try not to touch the acetone at all, make sure the string is strong enough to hold your print in the beaker, don’t let it be in the acetone vapor for too long because your print will melt.

-We have made a Facebook page for E-Nable.
-We are currently also making a donation page, and we are working on making a Trello Page.
+October: The Makerbot was having a lot of issues so we decided to use the Ultimaker instead.We made a Facebook page for E-Nable.
+We are also making a donation page, and we are working on making a Trello Page.

 September: we created a Facebook page about our school’s E-Nable chapter and have been emailing with the E-nable community.
 We have also been working on a test hand.
 We started printing the palm.
 The first time we printed the palm, it didn’t work out because certain parts of it were so delicate that we accidentally broke them off.
 Then, we accidentally printed it in the wrong material (dissolvable filament).
 Eventually, we printed it right and printed the forearm as well.

 Replacing the Makerbot Replicator Fan

 Unload the sides you plan on replacing the fan in.

 Take a 2.5mm hex wrench and remove the two front bolts as well as the fan shield, the fan, two plastic spacers, and the heat sink.
 Put all of the things you removed aside.
 Let the fan just hang.

 Remove the stepped motor by unplugging it and then slide it our of place.
 Safely set the motor aside for later.